Key takeaways

 Because of its potential to negatively affect the kidneys, some people wonder if Valtrex is also hard on the liver, but studies have shown that it’s rarely associated with mild liver injury that resolves quickly.

 If you are over the age of 65, it’s best to consult with your doctor before taking Valtrex.
-Elderly adults may have a higher risk of experiencing side effects and are more likely to have kidney problems because of it.
-This doesn’t mean that you can’t take Valtrex over the age of 65.
-Your doctor may simply recommend a lower dose.
+Older adults may have a higher risk of experiencing certain side effects and are more likely to have kidney problems.
+This doesn’t mean that if you’re over 65, you can’t take Valtrex.
+Your doctor may simply recommend a lower dose to reduce this risk.

 Pregnant women should talk with a healthcare professional if they’re considering taking Valtrex to learn how it might affect their pregnancy.
 “Through laboratory testing, Valtrex had no effects on the fetus; nevertheless, Valtrex was not adequately tested with pregnant people,” says Vikram Tarugu, MD, a gastroenterologist and the CEO of Detox of South Florida.
 “The safety of Valtrex has not been proven in breastfeeding babies.”
-Women who are breastfeeding should consult their doctor about other approaches to feeding due to lack of information on the effect of Valtrex on breast milk.
+Women who are breastfeeding should consult their doctor for medical advice about taking Valtrex.

 Valtrex interactions